Skip to main content

 1. Initial setup

-The first time you log in, perform the basic setup by defining the key variables (deadlines, VAT type and regime, and payroll), as well as the account groups.
+The first time you log in, perform the basic setup by defining the key variables, such as standard payment and collection deadlines, VAT rate and regime, personal income tax and social security percentages, and account groups.

-Although you can adjust these settings later, doing so at the beginning ensures that the financial information is properly aligned with the structure of your business.
+Although you can adjust this setting later, doing so initially ensures that the financial information is properly aligned with your business structure and objectives.

 2. Create goals

-Once setup is complete, set and adjust your financial goals, including revenue, expense, and monthly bottom line goals, to guide your decisions and evaluate your business performance.
+Once setup is complete, set and adjust your financial goals, including monthly income and expense goals, to guide your decisions and evaluate your business performance.

 Learn how to create goals in this article.